niloysh/5g-monarch/labs/lab2/README.md

 ```
 container_cpu_usage_seconds_total{pod="open5gs-smf1-7c88965ff6-jfbmp"}
 ```
-The problem here is that we can have `N` SMF pods for `N` slices!
+The problem here is that we can have `N` SMF pods for `N` slices.

 We can use a Regex to do this.
 We want to select the `container_cpu_usage_seconds_total` for a pod that contains the string `smf`.
-So let's make sure we search for everything that exists before and after the string `smf`.
+Let's make sure we search for everything that exists before and after the string `smf`.
-So we use the `.*` pattern to select **0 or more of any character**.
+So, we use the `.*` pattern to select **0 or more of any character**.

 ```
 container_cpu_usage_seconds_total{pod=".*smf.*"}